oat-sa/taohub-articles/forge/Unit-tests.md

 -   the test title
 -   the path to the test file, starting with the extension folder and omitting the view/js subdirectories
--   you can put all you want in the \#qunit-fixture div, this will be cleaned after each test so you will not have side effect.{#qunit-fixture-div-this-will-be-cleaned-after-each-test-so-you-will-not-have-side-effect}
+-   you can put all you want in the \#qunit-fixture div, this will be cleaned after each test so you will not have side effect.

 Optionnal dependencies:

 -   blanket adds code coverage.
 Specify the file to cover with the *data-cover-only* attribute.
 -   parameterize is a QUnit plugin useful for parameterized tests https://github.com/AStepaniuk/qunit-parameterize

-###test.js{#testjs}
+### test.js

     define([
         'jquery',